 2011-12: Matteau skated for the NDTP U18 squad during the season but in April was ruled ineligible for the 2012 U18 World Junior Championship by the IIHF.
 In 46 games he scored 15 goals with 17 assists and had a team-leading 166 penalty minutes.
 The USA captured its fourth straight gold medal at the U18 WJC tournament.
 Matteau de-committed from playing college hockey and announced he will play for Blainville-Boisbriand in the QMJHL in 2012-13.
 He was invited to the NHL Draft Combine and ranked 17th amongst North American skaters in Central Scouting's final rankings prior to the 2012 NHL Draft.

 Matteau plays the game with a lot of energy, passion, and intensity.
-He uses his big, strong frame to play an in-your-face physical style along the boards and in the corners.
+He uses his big, strong frame to play an in-your-face physical style along the boards and the corners.
 While not blessed with elite level skill, he has decent hands, a heavy shot and knows how to create space for himself by protecting the puck in the offensive zone.
-He is well schooled defensively and should eventually emerge into a good penalty killer with his good speed and aggressive nature.
-His occasionally borderline style of play is better suited to junior hockey than the college game, which is why he decided to go the CHL route instead of going to play at North Dakota.
+Matteau is well schooled defensively and should become a good penalty killer with his good speed and aggressive nature.
+However, his borderline style has gotten him into penalty trouble.